nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     kubectl exec -it redis -- redis-cli
     ```

-    If successful, the command drops you into the `redis-cli` promt:
+    If successful, the command drops you into the `redis-cli` prompt:

     ```shell
     127.0.0.1:6379>